antoinevangorp/final_project_db/README.md

 12. **Remaining Seats on Flights:** Calculates the remaining and taken seats on each flight.

-13. **Aircraft and Airport Information

-:** Retrieves information about aircraft, including their ID, model, company, and the airport they are stationed at.
+13. **Aircraft and Airport Information:** Retrieves information about aircraft, including their ID, model, company, and the airport they are stationed at.

 14. **Total Baggage Weight per Flight:** Calculates the total weight of baggage on each flight.